kibade/samba-ad-dc/VirtualBox-Headless-on-Debian.md

 __Assumptions:__
 + The Debian host is version 9.0 ("stretch") or newer.
 + The Debian host is running on bare metal (is **not** itself a VM).
++ The Debian host's processor is capable of hardware virtualization.
++ The Debian host has all hardware virtualization features enabled in its system/BIOS setup.

 ---
 ### Ensure Debian is fully updated